• Home

 Title: "The School with the Perfect Name: Mildred Johnson's Modern School in Harlem"

-Description: This article highlights the life and legacy of Mildred.
+Description: Highlights the life and legacy of Mildred.
 L. Johnson, who founded Harlem's Modern School with just eight children in St. Philip's Church and grew into a groundbreaking model of progressive, high-quality education for Black children.

 Source: He Is Me Institute